gargpriyank/IBM-Edge-Workshop/docs/helloworld-app.md

+# Register edge node and deploy sample Hello World edge service

 ## Prerequisites

 - IEAM agent and `hzn` CLI are installed on the edge node.
-- **helloworld** service has already been published into IEAM.
+- Hello World edge service has already been published into IEAM.

-# Register edge node and deploy sample Hello World edge service
+## Steps

 1) Log in to your edge node using `bash` with the user id `ibm-workshop`.
 Get the required helloworld node policy file.